 About flea & tick yard sprays

-Nowadays the variety in tick and flea killer yard sprays is almost as great as the variety in insects.
-Well, that may be a bit of an exaggeration, but there are indeed a lot of sprays on the market right now.
-What’s even more interesting is how much they can differ from one another too.
-Tick and flea killer sprays today employ dozens of different chemical formulas to combat insect infestations.
-Some include more natural ingredients derived from herbs and other plants, while others are entirely made out of artificial chemicals.
+Nowadays the variety in tick and flea killer yard sprays is almost as great as the variety in pests.
+That may be a bit of an exaggeration, but there are indeed a lot of sprays on the market right now.
+What’s even more interesting is how much they can differ from one another.
+Tick and flea killer sprays today employ dozens of different chemical formulas to combat infestations.
+Some include plant-derived ingredients, while others are entirely made of synthetic chemicals.

-Some are meant for high sun exposure, others are intended just for shady outdoor areas, others claim to work both indoors and outdoors, while even more variations are meant for different types of soils, different kinds of flora and weather, and so on.
+Some are meant for high sun exposure.
+Others are intended just for shady outdoor areas.
+Still others claim to work both indoors and outdoors.
+Even more variations are meant for different types of soils, flora, weather, and so on.